Equivalent noise bandwidth, filtering and time constants

 The MCL1-540 uses two filters: a synchronous filter, and a two stage exponential low pass filter.
+The time constants of all filters texp,1 texp,2 and tsync can be set individually, and the exponential filters can be disabled.

-The synchronous filter is always active and controlled by the main time constant and set frequency, as the main filter.
-This synchronous filter gives notches at all frequencies separated from f by n*/(time constant).
-The exact filter time constant is given by the number of cycles for each sample times the frequency of that sample.
 The synchronous filter is a kind of FIR filter.
 As such it ensures that each datapoint is independent (as long as any low-pass filters are not used).
 The filter characteristics also makes it very useful to filter away harmonics without any need for excessive (any) exponential low pass filters.

 In addition, the exponential low-pass filters can be enabled.
 They are applied before the synchronous filter.
 For normal use, we recommend to use the sampling time constant as the longest time, and the exponential low pass filters at least 3-10 times faster or so to yield independent data points.
 In an environment with only white noise, it is enough to use the synchronous filter without any low-pass filters to give a stable signal with only white noise.